3 Ways You Can Obtain Life Insurance And Keep Your Medicaid Benefits [We Give You The Answers You Need With Life Insurance Options]

 Again, you need to check the laws of your state and speak to a qualified attorney.

 There are ways around this scenario.
 A trusted loved one could be the beneficiary instead of you.
 Additionally, a trust could be the beneficiary.
-The trust could pay income to you as the Medicaid recipient and not impact your assistance.
+The trust could pay you income as the Medicaid recipient and not impact your assistance.
 However, check with a lawyer as this topic is beyond the scope of this article.

 Now You Know 3 Life Insurance Options That Don’t Affect Your Medicaid Eligibility